microsoft/vcpkg-docs/vcpkg/github-integration.md

 * Features that depend on the dependency graph, such as Dependabot alerts and Dependabot pull requests, are not yet available.
 Please let us know if you are interested in those features!

 ### Example GitHub Actions workflow

+> [!NOTE]
+> This example assumes that there is a valid `vcpkg.json` manifest that lists some dependent ports

 ```yaml
 name: Populate dependencies